 For the Sorrel-Mint Pesto:

-In a food processor, combine the pinenuts, garlic, mint, and sorrel and pulse until chopped.
+- In a food processor, combine the pine nuts, garlic, mint, and sorrel and pulse until chopped.
 Slowly pour in the olive oil.
-Finish it with cashew parmesan and lemon juice.
-Process until smooth.
+Finish it with cashew Parmesan and lemon juice.
+Process until smooth. (makes about 1 pint)

 For the Homemade Cashew Parmesan*:

-After it’s has dried out, process in a food processor until it’s grated.
+- After it’s has dried out, process in a food processor until it’s grated.
 This cheese will keep for about a month in the fridge.
-It can probably stay longer, but it always finishes so fast so I’ve never kept it longer than that!
-(If you don’t have time to make the homemade cashew parmesan, I highly recommend Parmela Parmesan as an alternative)
+It can probably stay longer, but it always finishes so fast so I’ve never kept it longer than that! (makes about 1 quart)